 Next Branch Meeting

-Details of the summer 2020 meeting will be posted here as soon as they become available.
+The Longford RTA AGM, and Christmas Lunch 2022 took place on Thursday, December 15th in Longford Rugby Club.
+Details of the next meeting will be posted here as soon as they become available.

 A presentation was made to 3 recently retired Primary School Teachers at a function in Longford Rugby Club.